giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/06-types-via-relative-specifier/README.md

 # Finding the types in relative specifiers

-TBD

-- How TypeScript does not actually need the `.ts` file to be present to read the types
+- When TypeScript figures out the corresponding `.ts` file of a relative specifier, it will figure out the types from that file

-- Only the `.d.ts` file is needed.

-- Show how we can have a both, and the `.d.ts` can "cheat" with wrong types
+- But you don't need the `.ts` file when transpiling - you can just have the `.d.ts`

+- Obviously, this code won't run after transpiling, because when running it will not find the `.js` file, but it _will_ transpile